Skip to main content

 8. Make Your Own Coffee (When Possible)

 Luckily, there’s an alternative: make your own!
 Sure, it’s not as convenient and won’t taste as good as that caramel dolce latte but it’s so, so much cheaper.
-A kettle and french press are great investments that can be found on the cheap.
-Make sure to invest in a good travel mug too, so you can take your home brew with you to class.
+A kettle and a French press are great investments that can be found on the cheap.
+Make sure to invest in a good travel mug, too, so you can take your home brew with you to class.

 7. Don’t Buy a Car